lalpha1104/lalpha1104/README.md

 -->

 - 👋 Hi, I’m a senior full-stack engineer.
-- 🌱 I have 7 years of experience in full-stack development.
+- 🌱 I have 7 years of experience in web & mobile app development, Web Scraping & automation and AI.
 - 💞️ I’m currently looking for new opportunity both for contract and full-time opportunity.
 - ⚡ Let's make your idea to live with me.
-- 📫 How to reach out to me: legendaryalpha110495@gmail.com